Skip to main content

 Frequently Asked Questions

-Vestaria Saga II: The Sacred Sword of Silvanister is a tactical role playing game with fantasy theme.
+Vestaria Saga II: The Sacred Sword of Silvanister is a tactical role playing game with fantasy and anime themes.

 Vestaria Saga II: The Sacred Sword of Silvanister is available on PC and Windows.